jean-pierreBoth/annembed/README.md

 ## Docs

+The documentation uses Katex (see the *katex_doc* crate) to render some formulas.
-To build the doc with latex set in your environment set RUSTDOCFLAGS=--html-in-header katex-header.html and run cargo rustdoc -- --html-in-header katex.html
+To build the doc with display of equations, set in your environment :

+RUSTDOCFLAGS=--html-in-header katex-header.html

+and run cargo rustdoc -- --html-in-header katex.html

 ## References